top of page

 • Update policies, training, and tenant communication templates to reflect the new legal duties.

-The aim is not only fast repairs but safe, lasting outcomes.
+The aim is not only fast repairs but also safe, lasting outcomes.
 “Making safe” within 24 hours means eliminating the immediate risk, not necessarily completing full reinstatement works.
 Those must follow once conditions are stabilised.

 The next 12 months will see regulators closely monitor how providers adapt.
 Many will need to upgrade case-management systems, train teams on hazard classification, and build stronger partnerships with damp and mould specialists to meet compliance.

 Awaab’s Law represents a clear line in the sand for housing safety in England.
-It demands urgency, documentation, and cultural change ensuring that what happened in Rochdale can never happen again.
+It demands urgency, documentation, and cultural change, ensuring that what happened in Rochdale can never happen again.

 Comments